harish-aka-shivi/ch/Refactoring.md

 ## Your Explanation Here

 - Remove the magic values.
 Some values like algorithm type and hex-encoding should be constant and customizable.
 So make sense to abstract them
-- Write test cases for falsy values, when partition key is not present and when every thing is working fine
+- Write test cases for falsy values, when the partition key is not present and when everything is working fine
 - Try to remove nested if loop by abstracting the falsy event case
 - Rename the variable name "candidate" to "partitionKeyCandidate".
-It makes it more clear
+It makes it clear
-- Json.stringify can throw error.
-So log that error and sent a custom error or same error back
+- Json.stringify can throw errors.
+So log that error and sent a custom error or the same error back
 - Abstract the encryption function
 - Use the constants in test cases to assert